-Now not everyone agrees with this stance, including some vegans, so I think it is important to talk about the effect of horse tack like bits and whips both for those who are still going to ride horses, and also for those who don't find the act of riding itself objectionable, but may not know the true impact of these devices.
+Not everyone agrees with this stance—including some vegans—so it is important to talk about the effect of horse tack like bits and whips—both for those who are still going to ride horses, as well as for those who don’t find the act of riding itself objectionable, but may not know the true impact of these devices.

-Dental action bits impact and damage the 1st and 2nd premolar teeth and bars, the area of a horse’s mouth where there are no teeth, causing the development of bone spurs. the joint of a dental bit also hits the horse’s palate when pressure is applied on the reins, causing the inferior alveolar nerve and infroarbital nerve to transmit pain signals.
+Dental action bits impact and damage the 1st and 2nd premolar teeth and bars—the area of a horse’s mouth where there are no teeth—causing the development of bone spurs.
+The joint of a dental bit also hits the horse’s palate when pressure is applied on the reins, causing the inferior alveolar nerve and infraorbital nerve to transmit pain signals.
+(Figure 2)

 Bits also obstruct a horse’s airway and interfere with breathing, which is especially problematic seeing as bits are used mostly when making great physical demands of a horse.

-In his article ,Pathophysilogy of Bit Control in the Horse, published in the Journal of Equine Veterinary Science, Dr. Robert Cook states that, “the bit method of control is invasive, physiologically contraindicated and counterproductive [and it] frightens a horse and causes pain, suffering and injury.”
+In his article “Pathophysiology of Bit Control in the Horse,” published in the Journal of Equine Veterinary Science, Dr. Robert Cook states that, “the bit method of control is invasive, physiologically contraindicated and counterproductive [and it] frightens a horse and causes pain, suffering and injury.”1